 - I wrote my first book when I was nine.
 I was well into Enid Blyton’s St Clare’s and vaguely remember writing a boarding school story (I used to dream of going to St Clare’s).

 - I wrote my second book at seventeen.
 I still have it – three exercise books sellotaped together.
 It was a story about growing up on a council estate in West London.
-If I rewrote it I’d probably get sued as I fell out with a couple of the characters (as you do).
+If I published it now I’d probably get sued as I fell out with a couple of the main characters (as you do).

 - I’ve been writing on and off ever since but didn’t complete my first novel draft until I discovered Nanowrimo in 2009

 - I grew up on corny scifi: Flash Gordon, Star Trek, Battlestar Galactica (and of course Star wars, but that doesn’t slot into the corny category).
 I also used to read my brother’s Eagle as I loved Dan Dare.

 That’s the history done.
 For those who want some more, here’s the present:

 - I completed my BA Honours in English Literature with creative writing (Open University) in June 2015